 Knowing you have a yeast infection in the blood can be difficult to determine without a hospital laboratory testing your blood.
-A common symptom that often occurs is fever.
+A common symptom, that often occurs, is fever.
 Some individuals with Candidemia may develop symptoms similar to bacterial sepsis.
 Bacterial sepsis symptoms include: fever, chills, elevated pulse rate, diarrhea, and vomiting.
-In general here are the Candidemia symptoms you should be on the look for.
+In general, here are the Candidemia symptoms you should be on the watch for:

 - General fatigue and lack of strength

 - Eye problems, such as eye infections or vision changes

 If you have a few of these symptoms, make sure you tell your doctor and get a blood test done, to determine if you have Candida glabrata in your blood.

 Essential oils will make their way into the bloodstream when they are applied to the skin.
 You should get some potent essential oils that are proven Candida fighters and use them by massaging the oil into the wrists, feet, and neck (check out this page to learn about many different essential oils for yeast infection).
 You should, of course, add the essential oil to a carrier oil of some kind (such as olive oil) so you don’t burn your skin.
 Try using a concentration of about 3% to 4% essential oil; the rest will be the carrier oil.
 Once you have your oil prepared, massage it into your skin, and let it sit and absorb for a while.

 You can also put your essential oils into a vaporizer or oil burner to get the oil into the blood via the lungs.
 Using essential oils as aromatherapy will not only cleanse the air, but may also help you fight your Candida glabrata blood infection.